DRSNJM/drsnjm.github.com/source/_posts/2012-09-03-meeting-2-team-name-creation.markdown

 ## Discussion

-Came up with several more topics:
+We came up with several more topics.
+Those created during our first meeting (1-6) are included for completeness.

-### Meeting 1's topics

 1. AI Search
 2. Board Ultimatum -- Alex